Investing

 Invest In Oil Directly

-The easiest way to buy oil without actually physically purchasing it is through oil exchange-traded funds (ETFs).
+The simplest method for buying oil exposure without physical ownership is through oil exchange-traded funds (ETFs).

-For example, the United States Oil (USO) Fund ETF is a security that’s designed to track the daily price movements of West Texas Intermediate (“WTI”) light, sweet crude oil.
-Owning roughly one share of a USO ETF is approximately the same as owning one barrel of oil.
+For instance, the United States Oil (USO) Fund ETF tracks daily price movements of West Texas Intermediate (“WTI”) light, sweet crude oil.
+Owning approximately one share of USO roughly equals owning one barrel of oil.

 Buy Oil Alongside Other Commodities